Premium Bricks made from sand and rubber

 These innovative ideas lay the foundation for the development of new construction practices that, in addition to being versatile and durable, promotes the implementation of a circular economy and a large-scale awareness of environmental care.

-From a small initiative to the use of the highest quality technology, each initiative represents a step forward in the reuse of waste materials, with the hope that from this day forward they will become common and economical practices for everyone.
+From a small initiative to the use of the highest-quality technology, each initiative represents a step forward in the reuse of waste materials, with the hope that, from this day forward, they will become common and cost-effective practices for everyone.

 Sources: Circular 11, Brothers Make, The Lancet, FabBRICK, Zero Waste Europe, K-BRIQ®, Bussines Waste